Bob Atkins (American football)

 In 1983, he became Head Women’s Basketball Coach and Assistant Football Coach at Sam Houston High School in Houston, Texas.
 Atkins accepted in 1984 the first of three major positions that he would hold at PVAMU: He was the Assistant Football Coach and Head Women’s Basketball Coach.
 Atkins resigned in 2005 from these positions and assumed the position of Director of Athletic Operations.
 He retired from PVAMU in August 2011.

 Atkins received recognition from Houston’s Third-Ward Community for his exemplary volunteer service rendered to the Professional United Leadership League (PULL).
 He worked seven years at PULL with inner-city teens for whom he was a big brother and counselor.
 He received the “L. J. Price School Athletic Alumni Award” at the school’s 2009 Second Annual Crimson Award Ceremony held in Atlanta, Georgia.
 He was commended for scholarly presentations in his fields of expertise at both state and national levels.
 He was also a member of the NFL Association.
 On July 8, 2017, Atkins was inducted into the Grambling Legends Hall of Fame.
 Atkins first marriage was to Norma Jo Wheeler.
 They had a son, Christopher E. Atkins.
+Atkins has four grandchildren; Tobias, Simeon, Moorea, and Harysn.
 Atkins second marriage was to Dottie Winchester Malone Atkins.
-Atkins has four grandchildren; Tobias, Simeon, Moorea, and Harysn.

 Atkins died on September 22, 2020, at the age of 74.